Copper has been simple and cheap, but it can’t handle the bandwidth of high-performance video any longer.

-The industry has resisted the inevitable transition because optical solutions are more expensive than copper and because fiber is new to installers and integrators.
-“Alternative solutions have tried to maintain the status quo using copper wiring by either compressing or reducing the information in a video signal.
-This approach sacrifices the quality of the video experience for pragmatic necessity.
-The incredible beauty of real 4K and 8K video content is downgraded in order to lower the amount of data moved from point a to point b.
-This is not a desirable trade-off.
+The industry has resisted the inevitable transition because optical solutions are more expensive and fiber is new to installers and integrators.
+Some have tried to maintain the status quo using copper wiring by either compressing or reducing the information in a video signal.
+With this approach, the incredible beauty of real 4K and 8K video content is downgraded in order to lower the amount of data moved from Point A to Point B. This is not a desirable tradeoff.

 One way to remain on a copper infrastructure is to convert video to data bits and treat video streams like data streams on a local area network (LAN).
 Benefits include flexibility, better manageability, and the ability to “borrow” data networking solutions.
-But there are downsides as well.
-Running video over IP requires building and maintaining a stable, high speed network and having the support infrastructure necessary to maintain 100% uptime.
-Connecting an AV system has now become a major IT project and the quality of the video experience is sacrificed to a host of unpredictable “network problems”.
+But there are downsides too.
+Running video over IP requires building and maintaining a stable, high-speed network and having the support infrastructure necessary to maintain 100% uptime.